 |CollegeInvest 529 College Savings Plan Read Review||College Savings Plan||Direct-Sold||0.34%|

 |Scholars Choice Advisor-Guided 529 Plan Read Review||College Savings Plan||Advisor-Sold||0.62% - 2.12%|

 CollegeInvest 529 College Savings Plan

 The Centennial State’s CollegeInvest Direct Portfolio College Savings plan shines for its low fees across all its portfolio options.
-It’s open to all U.S. citizens, but Colorado taxpayers get a serious bonus perk.
+It’s open to all U.S. citizens, but Colorado taxpayers get a serious tax break.
 They can deduct all contributions from their Colorado state income tax return.
 And anyone should be able to find an appropriate investment option within the plan regardless of investment knowledge.
 Your options include age-based portfolios that automatically change their asset allocation to take on less risk as your child gets closer to college.
 You can enroll with as little as a $25 contribution.

-How Do I Enroll in The CollegeInvest Direct Portfolio College Savings Plan?
+How Do I Enroll in the CollegeInvest Direct Portfolio College Savings Plan?

 You can enroll in the CollegeInvest 529 plan sponsored by the state of Colorado online.
 The process should take only a few minutes if you’ve gathered the following details about yourself and the person you’re opening an account for:

 - Social Security and tax identification numbers